spender-sandbox/community-modified/README.md

 This repository contains Cuckoo signature modules from the community, including those heavily modified by Accuvant for correctness, removal of false positives, and more detailed information.
-It also includes around 50 new signature modules developed solely by Accuvant and provided under the GPL.
+It also includes over 60 new signature modules developed solely by Accuvant and provided under the GPL.

 Please note that many of these signature modules make use of Accuvant's extensive